-If the business has not made any claims on their workers compensation, the MOD may decrease each year.
+If the business has not made any claims on its workers compensation, the MOD may decrease each year.
 We have seen Mods as low as .75.

 If the business has a history of frequent claims, the modifier will increase.
 This increase is a debit put on your workers compensation premium.
 These debits can sometimes double your premium.